bkommineni/CS686-GDELT-Event-Analysis/README.md

 ![alt tag](./dev-bkommineni/images/MassDestrn-btwn-countries-2016.png)

-## Top States affecting stability of United States and events related to it
+## Top States affecting stability of Countries and events related to it

 For this analysis, we have filtered records belonging to particular country and extract state where the particular event happened.Grouped the records based on state and event, ordered them in increasing order of Goldsteinscale to get states which affected stability of country.
 (More negative the Goldsteinscale value is more it affects the stability of country negatively)

+For United States:
 In 2015:

 |State|Event affecting stability of country|GoldsteinScale Value|